Commands (commands

 ignoreCase

-will match /DANDY
+will match variations such as /DANDY

 targetedCommands